 Save money with PV panels

-Although you can try to utilise more solar electricity by running your appliances when the sun is shining, a battery is the best approach to maximise the amount of solar energy you use in your home.
+Although you can try to utilize more solar electricity by running your appliances when the sun is shining, a battery is the best approach to maximize the amount of solar energy you use in your home.

 Leftover solar energy is stored in batteries for later usage after the sun goes down.
 This implies you may use your free solar energy at any hour lowering the amount of energy you need to buy from your utilities.